PfGAnalytics/Wellbeing-Dashboard/README.md

 #### Map popups
 Unlike map screens and chart downloads (where summaries are injected only at the point of download), map popups summaries are shown on screen.

-Map pop-ups captions are generated using the `setPopupSummary()` function in the [`data_functions.js`](scripts/data_functions.js) script.
+Map pop-ups' captions are inserted into the downloads within the `downloadPopUpMapAsImage()` function in the [`navigation_functions.js`](scripts/navigation_functions.js) script, using:

-This function constructs a summary sentence using:
-- `base_sentence` - "A map of Northern Ireland"
-- `yearEl` - the map year label displayed above the slider
+- `summaryEl` - selects the HTML element for the existing summary ('.popup-map-summary-text')
-- `labelEl` - the Y-axis label of the indicator's line chart, used to later create `summarySign`
-- `titleEl` - the indicator's line chart title
-- `measureText` - the indicator's measure text
+- `summaryText` - extracts the text content inside `summaryEl`
-- `match` - checks if 'For this indicator a' exists within `measureText`
-- 'measureInfo' - if `match` is found inside `measureText`, the sentence is injected.
-If not, an empty string is returned
-- `lowHighSentence` - dynamically constructed sentence describing:
-  - The area(s) with the lowest value
-  - The area(s) with the highest value
-  - The corresponding values and units
-    This sentence adapts automatically for singular or multiple areas using functions `formatAreaList()` and `valueWording()`

 ### Do the last updated dates all pull from the same place?